jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_serialize.rs` - Demonstrates serializing instances of a
   Serde derived data structure to a worksheet.

+* `doc_worksheet_serialize_datetime1.rs` - Demonstrates serializing
+  instances of a Serde derived data structure, including datetimes, to a worksheet.

+* `doc_worksheet_serialize_datetime2.rs` - Demonstrates serializing
+  instances of a Serde derived data structure, including chrono datetimes, to a worksheet.

 * `doc_worksheet_serialize_headers1.rs` - Demonstrates serializing
   instances of a Serde derived data structure to a worksheet.